RepelloMuggletum/Portfolio-project/README.md

 # portfolio-project
 Portfolio project for a fictional client:
-## Luxury Jewelry: Mangata and Gallo
+## Retail: Lucky Shrub

-Mangata and Gallo is a jewelry store that specializes in special occasions like engagements, weddings and anniversaries.
-The jewelry company primarily operates online and has a small storefront in Austin, Texas with an atelier attached for browsing.
-Mangata & Gallo's selection of jewelry is known for its high-quality and classic look.
-The owner, an Austin local, is well known for her jewelry designs.
+Based in Tuscon, Arizona, Lucky Shrub is a medium-sized garden design firm that specializes in garden design and creation, maintenance and landscaping.
+The company also runs a small plant nursery that sells indoor and outdoor plants, making them a one-stop shop for clients to "transform any space into an oasis you can be proud of".

-Mariana is the owner and the lead designer of Mangata and Gallo.
-After graduating from design school with a specialization in diamond cutting and metal smithing, Mariana opened a store in her hometown, Austin and started to grow her business online.
-Mariana has always managed every aspect of the business, from jewelry design to marketing to e-commerce.
-However, she recently hired several artisans to help craft her designs and a young employee to help manage the company website and social media accounts.
+Lucky Shrub was started by a husband and wife team, Jason and Maria, who share a long-time love for plants.
+Jason is the garden architect.
+He creates and oversees all designs while managing his team of landscapers.
+Maria manages all the marketing for the company and oversees the nursery.